elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr} To the crazy auction, at my expense, at my own risk and peril ...
+- {:.pr} To the irresponsible bid, at my expense, at my own risk and peril ...

 *(Toussaint is gone.)*